snotskie/ttrpg/md/index.md

 - List **three specific skills** that your character has proven their ability in, such as through schooling, study, training, specialization within their team, or so on.
 - List **three specific people or groups** that your character regularly interacts with or have connections to, whether "good" or "bad" connections
 - Describe **where your character could be found** on an average Tuesday afternoon before the action of the story gets underway.
-- If your game's setting has **non-human characters** and your character is one of them, work with your GM to determine how your non-human background affects your Focus or the scope of your Stats.
+- If your game's setting has **non-human characters** and your character is one of them, work with your GM to determine how your non-human background affects your Backstory or the scope of your Stats.

 ---
 <!-- _class: creation -->

 And as you play, **keep notes**!
 These can help you reflect on you and your group's shared "Group History," as well as your **character's relationship to the Group History**.
 Maybe not everyone in the party is enthused about the items the party stole last time!

-Such reflection can help you **shape the course** of your Focus and your character's development over the duration of the story, **make important character choices** during your sessions, and **inspire you and your GM** for ideas for future scenes and sessions.
+Such reflection can help you **shape the course** of your Backstory and your character's development over the duration of the story, **make important character choices** during your sessions, and **inspire you and your GM** for ideas for future scenes and sessions.

-### Focus
+### Backstory
 <!-- _class: rules -->

-Each character has a Focus, a list of three to seven narrative elements from their backstory that help define the scope of their unique History Stat.
+Each character has a Backstory, a list  or description of narrative elements from their background that help define the scope of their unique History Stat.
 For example: Tying Knots (for a scout), Swordfighting (for a knight), Breathing Fire (for a dragonborn), Reading Legal Documents (for the child of a politician), Acting (for a theater kid), Manipulating Technology (for a hacker), Stunt Driving (for a stunt performer), Friendly Interactions with the Empire (for someone raised in the empire), Unfriendly Interactions with the Rebels (for someone raised in the empire).

-In general, your Focus should:
+In general:

-- **Unique:** Define unique skills, proficiencies, traits, and backstory elements that your character brings to the story.
+- **Unique:** Your Backstory should define unique skills, proficiencies, traits, and narrative elements that your character brings to the story.
-- **Variety:** Have enough variety that not all or most of your Focus would already be covered by a single Stat.
+- **Variety:** Your Backstory should have enough variety that not all or most of your Backstory would already be covered by a single Stat.

 ### Non-Human Characters
 <!-- _class: rules -->